Smart card authentication

 The authentication is based on X.509 certificate validation and a smart card can provide one or more certificates that can be used for this purpose.

-In order to proceed to the steps below it may be required to export or reference the certificate ID that it must be used and associated to each user; such operation can be performed in the following ways:
+Before continuing, you may need to export or reference the certificate ID that must be used and associated to each user; such operations can be performed in one of the following three ways:

 Using p11tool

-This is a more generic implementation that just uses the PKCS#11 protocol so it should work with all the modules out there
+This is a more generic implementation that just uses the PKCS#11 protocol so it should work with all modules:

 For example: